-Management measures taken by the Authority in the Marine Park for the conservation of whales and dolphins will be reviewed as necessary, and an adaptive approach employed to operational Policy Statements 1.
-The Great Barrier Reef Marine Park Authority (the Authority) will develop performance indicators, where possible and when required, to assess the effectiveness of conservation and management actions relating to whales and dolphing in the formation of the form
+Management measures taken by the Authority in the Marine Park for the conservation of whales and dolphins will be reviewed as necessary, and an adaptive approach employed to allow incorporation of new information as it becomes available.

+1. The Great Barrier Reef Marine Park Authority (the Authority) will develop performance indicators, where possible and when required, to assess the effectiveness of conservation and management actions relating to whales and dolphins in the Great Barrier Reef Marine Park (the Marine Park).